Class CharBitSet

 public void activate(int index)

-Sets the given int position to true, unless the position is outside char range (then it does nothing).
+Sets the given int position to true, unless the position is negative or greater than 65535 (then it does nothing).

 Parameters: